Architecture, MArch

 5. Excellence - Students demonstrate fluency with research, analysis, and synthesis of problems in all aspects of architectural education.

 California Baptist University, College of Architecture, Visual Arts and Design offers the following NAAB-accredited degree programs: M. Arch.
-(168 university credits, including 30 graduate credits)
+(168 credits)

 Next accreditation visit for all programs: 2029

-The latest Architecture Program Report (APR) and NAAB Visiting Team Report (VTR) are also available for viewing in the ARCH Office at CBU, Room ARCH101, alongside copies of the latest NAAB Conditions for Accreditation, and Procedures for Accreditation, and all other accreditation-related documentation.
+The latest Architecture Program Report (APR) and NAAB Visiting Team Report (VTR) are available for view in the CAVAD Office at CBU, Room J446, alongside copies of the latest NAAB Conditions for Accreditation, and Procedures for Accreditation, and all other accreditation related documentation.

 1. The Policy

-The Studios Culture of CBU Architecture will value generosity of spirit, open discourse, continuous testing of ideas and a commitment to excellence on the part of all the participants.
+The studio culture of CBU Architecture will value generosity of spirit, open discourse, continuous testing of ideas and a commitment to excellence on the part of all the participants.
 It will promote a culture of engagement in which students develop intellectually, technically, ethically and spiritually through interaction with problems, opportunities and people not only within the field of architecture, but beyond it.

 2. Process of Implementation and Maintenance